tilburgsciencehub/website/content/tutorials/more-tutorials/chatgpt-article/_index.md

 ---
-title: "Use ChatGPT for your research"
+title: "Use ChatGPT for your research!"
 date: 2023-02-01T11:50:14+05:30
 draft: false
 weight: 1